 - Schedule your baby's 4-month checkup.
 She'll get the same vaccines that she did at her 2-month checkup.

-- Your baby can't tell you if she feels sick, so watch for signs like sleeping more often than usual, being less alert when awake, being unusually fussy, and crying more often.
+- Your baby can't tell you if she feels sick, so watch for signs like sleeping more often than usual, being less alert when awake, feeding less or refusing to feed, being unusually fussy, and crying more often.

 - Baby is growing!
 Stock up on diapers a size too big so you're not stuck with too-tight diapers later on.

 - If you're concerned about the cost and environmental impact of disposables, consider switching to cloth diapers.